• Skip to primary navigation

 Ingredients

-• 2 cups cooked jasmine rice or white long-grain rice, day-old and cold (or see notes below to make rice for this recipe)
+• 2 cups cooked jasmine rice or white long-grain rice, cold day-old (or see Notes below if making fresh rice)

 • 1 cup broccoli florets

-• 1 green onion finely chopped & separated into white and green parts
+• 1 green onion finely chopped & divided into white and green parts

 • 3 cloves garlic minced